Welcome to The University of Arizona!

 - Select Submit

-As an alternative to submitting your immunization record, you may have your physician fill out and sign the CHS Immunization Requirement Form.
+As an alternative to submitting your immunization record, you may have your physician fill out and sign our Immunization Requirement Form.

 - Nursing staff can work with you to help you select the appropriate TB screening test.